bitcoin/bitcoin/qa/README.md

 The [pull-tester](/qa/pull-tester/) folder contains a script to call multiple tests from the [rpc-tests](/qa/rpc-tests/) folder.

-Every pull request to the bitcoin repository is built and run through the regression test suite.
+Every pull request to the litecoin repository is built and run through the regression test suite.
 You can also run all or only individual tests locally.